TrueWinter/serverMon/README.md

 Configuring the notifications object in the config file will allow you to receive uptime/downtime notifications.
 Pushover, Discord webhooks and Telegram are supported.
 It can also be configured to alert you if the average is a certain percentage above the 24 hour average.
 Notifications through custom logic is also now supported, see `custom-logic-examples/notifications.js` for more information.

+A random delay (between 20ms and 500ms, by default) is added before each check.
+This is to prevent issues that may occur when a large number of monitors are configured, and can be modified if needed.

 It is recommended to use a proxy such as Nginx to proxy port 80 and 443 to ServerMon's port (18514).

 # Advanced Configuration (Optional)